Lotus cars information, history, specifications, press releases, books, model cars, all to be seen at the Lotus Drivers Guide website.

 The Chrysler Sunbeam Lotus was launched at the Geneva Motor Show in March 1979 and deliveries did start in the summer of 1979.
 At that moment, Chrysler UK had been sold to the French Peugeot concern and the name was changed to Talbot Motor Company.
 All road cars were officially known as Talbots (On the registrion documents of my own car the official name was Talbot Simca Sunbeam Lotus).

 The introduction of the non-turbo Esprit S2.2 was delayed untill March 1980 due to the Delorean project, and the 2174 cc engine was first fitted in the Sunbeam Lotus.
-This made further development for Lotus'own models possible.
+This made further development for Lotus' own models possible.

 Lotus did not only design and manufacture the engine but als developed the suspension and exhaust systems.
 The rolling chassis were delivered to Lotus in Norfolk.
 Lotus then placed the engine and 5-speed ZF gearbox.

-Series 2
+Sunbeam Lotus - Series 2

-The Sunbeam Lotus Series 2 was distinguished by larger headlamps, a new corporate grille, new door mirrors, a much-needed larger fuel tank and engine modifications which produced a small increase in power and torque figures.
+In 1981 the Series 2 was introduced with a black and grey "Piccadilly" trim, larger headlamps, a new corporate grille, new door mirrors, a much needed larger fuel tank and engine modifications that resulted in small increase in power and torque figures.

-58 cars where converted by Avon Coachworks.
+150 Cars were reserved for Avon Coachworks of Warwick to produce a limited edition "Avon" model.
+Finally only 58 cars where converted by Avon Coachworks.
 These were to be retrimmed internally, with a change of exterior colour scheme and the addition of original green & yellow Lotus badges on the flanks.